Columnrunner/hello-world/README.md

 just another repository

 Hi folks,
 There is going to be a war!
-No time for pussy, get your ass prepared.
+Don't be pussies, get your asses prepared.